 The static files are located in the

-src/ directory contains all the source code of the application (TypeScript files and HTML templates).
+src/ directory contains all the source code of the application.

-app/ directory includes the components of your server (controllers, templates, services, hooks, sub-apps).
+app/ directory includes the components of your server (controllers, services and hooks).

 End-to-end tests are located in the